Skip to product information

 Taxes included.

-At Marisma Biomed, we have developed a drying and grinding system for Salicornia that preserves many of its healthy components.
-To produce our Marine Seasoning, we retain ground salicornia grains and dried twigs, which, when infused, release all the plant's minerals and polyphenols into the cooking water of your broths, soups, or other dishes.
+To produce our Marine Seasoning, we keep ground salicornia grains and dried twigs that, when infused, release all the minerals and polyphenols of the plant into the cooking water of your broths, soups or other dishes.

-With our marine seasoning, you obtain a salty taste without the need to add table salt to your dishes.
-It has a high calcium and iodine content and much less sodium than table salt, making it a very healthy and interesting option for people who cannot consume salt or who want to eat healthier.
+With this seasoning you get a salty flavour, without needing to add table salt to your dishes, with a high content of potassium, calcium and iodine, and with much less sodium than table salt.
+This gives the Marine Seasoning a very healthy and interesting profile for people who cannot consume salt or who simply want to eat healthier.

-In addition to its salty flavor, our Marine Seasoning releases vegetable aromas reminiscent of marshes and adds an exceptional marine touch to your cooking.
+Apart from the salty flavour, our Marine Seasoning releases vegetal aromas reminiscent of the marsh and gives very special marine touches to your kitchen.

 Composition

-20 ready-to-use sachets containing 2.5 grams of ground Salicornia each (total 50g).
+Each doypack contains 20 ready-to-infuse bags with 2.5 grams of ground salicornia inside (total 50g).

 Benefits

-• Decreases brachial and aortic systolic and diastolic blood pressure.
+• Reduces brachial and aortic systolic and diastolic blood pressure.

-• Helps to prevent hypertension-related diseases, such as stroke, myocardial infarction, and renal vascular diseases.
+• Helps prevent diseases related to high blood pressure such as stroke, myocardial infarction or renal vascular diseases.

 Recommendations for use